-Georgeanne Brennan is an award-winning cookbook author, journalist, educator and entrepreneur who is nationally recognized for her work.
-Her expertise ranges from farming and agriculture to history and food lore.
+Georgeanne Brennan is an award-winning author, journalist and entrepreneur who is nationally recognized for her work.
+Her expertise ranges from gastronomy, history, travel and food lore to gardening and farming.

 A year ago in September, 2014 she launched her on-line store, La Vie Rustic – Sustainable Living in the French Style, www.lavierustic.com which reflects her long-time love affair with France and especially Provence, where she has a home.